 It’s a good idea to get into the habit of talking with your doctor whenever you start something new for your health.
 After all, you should be partners in your effort to stay healthy.

-We recommend seeking out the advice of an integrative physician, or a naturopathic doctor, who is skilled in natural medicine.
-He can help you decide which combination of traditional and mainstream treatments are best for you.
+I recommend seeking out the advice of an integrative physician, or a naturopathic doctor, who is skilled in natural medicine.
+He can help you decide which combination of traditional and mainstream treatments is best for you.

 3 risky herb and drug combinations to avoid

 Following are three, potentially risky, herb and drug combinations that you should be aware of…

 Garlic is a natural blood thinner.
 That makes it the perfect choice for folks who are looking for a heart-healthy supplement that can help them lower their blood pressure and LDL cholesterol, without the harsh side effects of drugs.1,2,3,4,5

 But because this herb naturally thins your blood, if you’re already taking any blood-thinning (anticoagulant) medications, such as warfarin, a garlic supplement could become a problem.
 The combination of the drug and herb may thin your blood too much, putting you at risk for bleeding.

 Avoid mixing garlic with any blood-thinning medications until you speak with your doctor, and he has given you the thumbs up.